avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ## Abstract

+Introduce a new type of Subnet Validator that does not validate the Primary Network...

-Remove the requirement that Subnet Validators must validate the Primary Network and instead require bond...
+Remove the requirement that Subnet Validators must validate the Primary Network without revoking support for Subnet Validators to send/verify Avalanche Warp Messages (AWM).
+Allow Subnet Validators to stake on a Subnet by posting an $AVAX-deonimated bond.

+and instead require bond...

 Validators without restricting their ability to send or verify Avalanche Warp Messages (AWM).
 Preview a future transition to Pay-As-You-Go Subnet Validation and $AVAX-Augmented Subnet Security.

 ## Motivation

 Each node operator must stake at least 2000 $AVAX (~$20k at the time of writing) to first become a Primary Network validator before they qualify to become a Subnet Validator.
-All Subnet Validators, to satisfy their role as Primary Network Validators, must also allocate 8 AWS vCPU, 16 GB RAM, and 1 TB storage to sync the entire Primary Network (X-Chain, P-Chain, and C-Chain) and participate in its consensus, in addition to whatever resources are required for each Subnet they are validating.
+All Subnet Validators, to satisfy their role as Primary Network Validators, must also [allocate 8 AWS vCPU, 16 GB RAM, and 1 TB storage](https://github.com/ava-labs/avalanchego/blob/master/README.md#installation) to sync the entire Primary Network (X-Chain, P-Chain, and C-Chain) and participate in its consensus, in addition to whatever resources are required for each Subnet they are validating.

 Although the fee paid to the Primary Network to operate a Subnet does not go up with the amount of activity on the Subnet, the fixed, upfront cost of setting up a Subnet Validator on the Primary Network deters new projects that prefer smaller, even variable, costs until demand is observed. _Unlike L2s that pay some increasing fee (usually denominated in units per transaction byte) to an external chain for data availability and security as activity scales, Subnets provide their own security/data availability and the only cost operators must pay from processing more activity is the hardware cost of supporting additional load._